Electromagnetic signatures from pulsar remnants of binary neutron star mergers: prospects for unique identification using multi-wavelength signatures: Results

 \subsection{EM Spectra}

-In Figure~\ref{fig:emspectra} we show the observed photon spectra in the radio, X-ray/MeV, and GeV-TeV gamma-ray bands for different snapshots in time.
+In Figure~\ref{fig:emspectra} we show the observed photon spectra in the mm/radio\footnote{We use \emph{radio} to refer to both mm and radio wavelengths.}, X-ray/MeV, and GeV-TeV gamma-ray bands for different snapshots in time.
 We also show the sensitivity curves for the relevant detectors (see Table~\ref{tab:disthor}) in various EM bands to evaluate the detection capabilities.
 In the radio band the spectrum has a cutoff corresponding to the SSA cutoff in the nebula and free-free attenuation in the ejecta which go down in frequency as time increases (see top panel of Figure~\ref{fig:attenuations}).
 The combination of $f_{\rm SSA}$ and $f_{\rm ej}$ leads to the spectrum having a peak followed by a gradual decline.
 At initial times, for the fiducial case the peak ($\sim 2$ mJy) occurs at $\mathcal{O}(10^3\ \rm GHz)$, while at very late times the peak ($\sim 20$ mJy) shifts to $\mathcal{O}(1\ \rm GHz)$.
 Given the sensitivities of SKAO and ALMA, this dictates both detectors can observe the radio wavelengths from such sources for timescales $\gtrsim t_{\rm sd}$.

 The attenuation due to heavy elements in the ejecta (see the middle panel if Figure~\ref{fig:attenuations}) completely suppresses the X-ray emission at initial times and thus the X-ray spectra is only significant at very late times ($>10^6$ s).
-X-ray telescopes like NuSTAR have good prospects of X-ray observations from these sources along with Chandra which also has decent observation prospects given their typical sensitivities.
+X-ray telescopes like NuSTAR and Chandra have good prospects of X-ray observations from these sources given their typical sensitivities.
 For MeV photons, we note that attenuation by the ejecta dominates at earlier times ($\sim 1.1 \times 10^5$ s).
 For $t>t_{\rm sd}$ both the $f_{\gamma \gamma}$ and $f_{\rm ej}$ are close to 1 and hence the MeV photons propagate unattenuated.
 This explains the approximate plateau shape of the spectra and the decrease in amplitude due to decreasing spindown energy for $t>t_{\rm sd}$.
 Upcoming gamma-ray detectors like AMEGO have good detection prospects at timescales $t\gtrsim t_{\rm sd}$.

 The $\gamma \gamma$ attenuation is most relevant for the high- and very high-energy gamma-rays (see bottom panel of Figure~\ref{fig:attenuations}).
 The $\gamma \gamma$ cutoff shifts to higher energies with time.
 Thus, the very high energy gamma-rays are completely suppressed at early times.
 This is also the case with attenuation in the ejecta due to the Bethe-Heitler and Compton processes.
 Hence in general, the system is gamma-ray opaque over timescales $t<t_{\rm sd}$.
 Although the prospects for very high-energy gamma-ray telescopes like CTAO to observe these sources are not optimistic (since the photons at the highest energies are heavily attenuated by the KN and $\gamma \gamma$ attenuation processes), when such observations are available (mostly for remnants $\lesssim 100$ Mpc) CTAO can help distinguish such remnants from the pulsar-wind-nebulae in our own Galaxy, which are very bright in the VHE gamma-ray range.
 Lastly, $100$ MeV to $10$ GeV gamma-rays can be observed using AMEGO or Fermi respectively.